brojas12/Group_Project_4/README.md

 After running both the logistic regression and linear regression it is clear there are other features in our dataset that provide a clear definition of benign and malignant cellular distinction.
 Our logistic model showed a drop in performance after removing all the features about cell size, the drop was only by about 4 points in accuracy.
 Similarily, the linear regression model dropped about 6 points in accuracy.
 At this time, we can accept that our data and logistic regression model appears to be working well to identify malignant cells from benign.

+We conclude from the logistic regression model that breast tumor cell aspirates can be classified as malignant or benign with 97% accuracy given the cell nuclear morphology attributes of concave points, area, perimeter, and texture.
+In the model, the best pairs of attributes are area and compactness, concave points and texture, and concavity and radius.
+Although a more in depth analysis is required, the model is useful for visualizing how breast cancer cells can be distinguished as malignant or benign based on visual observations.
+For future projects, we are interested in removing scaling and/or oversampling and testing the dataset’s resilience.
+As well as changing the ratio between test data vs training data.

 ### Link to Presentation.
 https://docs.google.com/presentation/d/12CxBT9FPjNfo_sVnSzCsloHxcBYDPzNQhJWn_YxaqM8/edit?usp=sharing